 We had a wonderful holiday that was seamless from one destination to the next.
 Very good planning of air transfers between camps in Botswana - beautiful Jack’s Camp and Seba Camp.
 Luxury and excellent customer service.
 Food was really exceptional.

 Vast Private Concessions for Less-Crowded Safaris

-There are several legendary private concessions – like Jao Plains, Abu, Nxabega, Khwai and Kwando – that are not open to the public but to guests only.
+There are several legendary private concessions for an immersive Delta Safari – like Jao Plains, Abu, Nxabega, Khwai and Kwando – that are not open to the public but to guests only.
 Expect low visitor numbers, very few vehicles and an unhurried approach to sightings.
 Camps are very well spaced and offer some of the purest game viewing in the most pristine conditions anywhere in the world.
 Look out for rare species like sable and roan antelope as well as honey badgers if you’re very lucky!

 - Night drives are permitted so you may see lions hunting and nocturnal animals like porcupine, aardvark, genet, civet and owls.